d2s/Documentation/docs/DIYNAS.md

 - [NAS4free](http://www.nas4free.org/) or
 - [FreeNAS](http://www.freenas.org/)

-Both are based on FreeBSD 11.
+Both are based on FreeBSD.
+NAS4Free on FreeBSD 11.x and FreeNAS on FreeBSD 10.x.

 [ZFS](https://en.wikipedia.org/wiki/ZFS) is an important part of my NAS.
 ZFS was developed by Sun Microsystems as part of OpenSolaris.
 [OpenZFS](http://open-zfs.org/wiki/Main_Page) is now the main developer of the open source ZFS used in FreeBSD and Linux.